gnacho/Gnome-MD/README.md

 Even when shows code the style of the document persists.

+## Todo

+- Preferences Window
+  - Modify CSS and add more styles
+  - Dark Theme option
+  - Tabulation width
+  - Autocompletion for lists
+  - And others ...

-An option to modify CSS and add more styles should be added, I'll look into it for the next update :)
+I'll look into it for the next update :)